The ETF Fee You're Ignoring Could Cost You Hundreds of Thousands

 Now that you know what drives ETF costs, let’s look at how those fees quietly compound—and what that means for your long-term returns.

 It’s easy to dismiss fee differences as rounding errors—until you see how they compound.
 Our heat map below (Figure 1) shows how ETF fee differences play out over the long term.
-After 40 years, a 0.30% ETF’s value can be around 5.7% lower than a 0.07% one.
+After 40 years, a portfolio invested in a 0.30% TER ETF can be around 5.7% lower in value than one invested in a 0.07% equivalent.

 Imagine targeting and reaching a $1.5M FIRE number—the retirement nest egg you’re aiming for.
-If you succeeded with the expensive ETF, it means you lost about $90,000 to unnecessary costs.
+If you succeeded with the expensive ETF, it means you may have lost around $90,000 to unnecessary costs.
 That is wild.

 The difference increases strongly over time.
 After 5 years investing, the 0.3% ETF portfolio is only 0.46% lower than the 7-basis points one.
 After 10, 15, and 20 years, though, the difference has increased to 1.08%, 1.75%, and 2.47%, respectively.
 Many FIRE investors have already accumulated six-figure (or hopefully seven-figure) portfolios after so many years investing, so these seemingly small percentages represent a lot of money in absolute terms.